-In accordance with section 773(a)(1)(C) of the Act, to determine whether there was a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, we compared ASB's volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise.
+In accordance with section 773(a)(1)(C) of the Act, to determine whether there was a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, (i.e., the aggregate volume of home market sales of the foreign like product is five percent or more of the aggregate volume of U.S. sales), we compared ASB's volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise.
 Pursuant to section 773(a)(1)(B) of the Act and 19 CFR 351.404(b), because ASB's aggregate volume of home market sales of the foreign like product was greater than five percent of its aggregate volume of U.S. sales of the subject merchandise, we determined that the home market was viable.
 Moreover, there is no evidence on the record supporting a particular market situation in the exporting company's country that would not permit a proper comparison of home market and U.S. prices.